You must be enrolled as an undergraduate student in the ECE program in order to be eligible for this degree.

 The Joint B.S./M.S. degree program affords undergraduate electrical or computer engineering majors the opportunity to broaden their studies and improve their career prospects.
 Interested students should apply during the term that they are completing ECE 3040 Microelectronic Circuits for EE students or ECE 3030 Physical Foundations of Computer Engineering for CmpE students, but no later than the drop day after completing ECE 3040 or ECE 3030.

 In our highly technical and globally competitive society, the M.S. degree is frequently viewed as the "working degree" for many engineers.
 The M.S. degree is a valuable tool, which takes undergraduate studies to a deeper and broader level of understanding.
 Engineers who have completed the M.S. degree generally enter the work force with higher starting salaries and a wider range of career opportunities from which to choose.
 They also tend to be promoted sooner than those who have not completed graduate level degrees.

-While earning the M.S. degree, students can choose to study in programs at Georgia Tech Lorraine to further enhance their graduate level experience and to broaden their education and their career opportunities.
+While earning the M.S. degree, students can choose to participate in programs such as Georgia Tech Lorraine and Georgia Tech Shenzhen to further enhance their graduate level experience and to broaden their education and their career opportunities.
 The elective hours and required minor classes taken in the M.S. program can also be a starting point for entry into M.B.A. and other non-engineering degree programs.

 Benefits of enrollment into the Joint B.S./M.S. program include:

 - Application fee waived for B.S./M.S. applicants